 3.3 Highways

-The site is accessed off the B4358 from Newbridge to Beulah and then via a right turning onto an unclassified road.
-The site is accessed off the council maintained highway, from an improved access as per the site and location plans leading to buildings.
+The site is accessed off the A483 between Llanymynech and Four Crosses.
+The site is accessed off Domgay Lane, from an existing access as per the site and location plans leading to buildings.

 3.4 Population/Socio-Economics